planta7/servant/README.md

 ```

 If you are using self-signed certificates you will receive a security alert in the browser indicating that the
-certificate is not trusted, you can safely ignore the warning or you can provide a valid certificate to `serve`.
+certificate is not trusted, you can safely ignore the warning, or you can provide a valid certificate to `serve`.

 Whatever the combination of parameters, `--verbose` or `-v` flag enables detailed output of what is happening on
 the server.